usgpo/uslm/docs/2_1_0/generated-by-merging/USLM-User-Guide-v2_1_0.md

 ### 18.6.1 Concept

 Appropriation bills have unique constructs compared to other legislative proposals.
-USLM version 2.0 adds specific elements and attributes to capture the structure and data behind appropriation accounts in appropriation acts (introduced in v2.0).
+USLM version 2.0 adds specific elements and attributes to capture the structure and data behind appropriation accounts in appropriation acts.

 ### 18.6.2 Appropriations Element